1. Introduction

 acp:Matcher

-- Instances of the Matcher class are descriptions of matching resource access Contexts.
-To satisfy a Matcher, every described resource access attribute must match the resource access Context.
+- Instances of the Matcher class are descriptions of matching Contexts.

 -